pinkforest/pinkforest/2025-01-25-slabbable.md

 ## Configurable Abstraction - What cfg()

+As you see above, we're using overrideable custom cfg() options to provide global configuration options.

 The idea is to give the top-level binary the power to choose the appropriate abstraction over well known good default e.g. as an override without transient dependencies either muddying or breaking the compilation - or worst miscompilation leading to unspecified behaviour.

 Often I see crates using feature flags non-optimally to create mutually exclusive configuration knobs when it would make more sense to use configuration or 'cfg' predicates for mutual exclusivity.